 Commitspark is a set of tools to manage structured data with Git through a GraphQL API.

-Queries and mutations offered by the generated API are determined by a standard GraphQL type definition file (schema) inside the Git repository.
+Queries and mutations offered by the API are determined by a standard GraphQL type definition file (schema) inside the Git repository.

 Entries (data) are stored using plain YAML text files in the same Git repository.
 No other data store is needed.

-Adapter | Description | NPM package name |
+Adapter | Description | Install with |

 ---|---|---|